- Apparel Studies

 - Learn from expert faculty and internationally known guest artists

-Nancy Stoy (Ballet, Pedagogy) has been an adjunct faculty member at Stephens College for many years.
+Nancy Stoy, who teaches Ballet and Pedagogy, has been an adjunct faculty member at Stephens College for many years.
 She is a member of the Royal Academy of Dance and of the Imperial Society of Teachers of Dance, with an emphasis in Cecchetti Method and Pedagogy.
-She performed in Omaha-Dancescape and has taught in the US, London and Canada.
-Ms. Stoy teaches at the Halcyone Perlman School of Dance in Columbia and is a graduate of the Canadian College of Dance in Toronto.
+She performed in Omaha-Dancescape and has taught in the U.S., London and Canada.
+Stoy teaches at the Halcyone Perlman School of Dance in Columbia and is a graduate of the Canadian College of Dance in Toronto.
 She teaches ballet to dance majors at Stephens in the summer plus dance pedagogy and non- major beginning ballet during the regular fall and spring semesters.

-Maggie Dethrow (Modern, Tap) earned her BFA in Dance under the founder of the Stephens dance program, Harriette Ann Gray.
+Maggie Dethrow, who teaches Modern and Tap, earned her B.F.A. in Dance under the founder of the Stephens dance program, Harriette Ann Gray.
 While a student at Stephens, she received her ballet training from John Marshall (Royal Academy of Dance) and had extensive training in world dance from Rebecca Harris.
 After graduation, she became a member of the Harriette Ann Gray Dance Company that was in residence at Stephens.
-She and her sister co-choreographed musicals for Stephens such as “Guys and Dolls”, “Bye-Bye Birdie’” and “Godspell”.
-Ms. Dethrow currently teaches at DanceArts in Columbia and at Stephens College.
+She and her sister co-choreographed musicals for Stephens such as “Guys and Dolls,” “Bye-Bye Birdie’” and “Godspell.”
+Dethrow currently teaches at DanceArts in Columbia and at Stephens College.